-Shrimp Tempura.
-Homemade shrimp tempura with a light crispy coating paired with a delicious dipping sauce.
-A simple 6-ingredient recipe!
-Ready in 20 minutes.
-The crunchy batter makes this popular dish so addictive!
+Homemade shrimp tempura with a light crispy coating paired with a delicious dipping sauce!
+This quick and easy shrimp tempura is made with only 6 minutes in 20 minutes and beats takeout.
+The crunchy batter is so addictively good!

 What is Shrimp Tempura?

-The origins of crunchy tempura shrimp dates back to the 16th century.
-Furthermore, missionaries of the Portuguese Catholic church brought to Japan a Western style of cooking where they would batter foods with flour and fry it.
-This was the starting point of tempura in Japan.
+The origins of tempura shrimp dates back to the 16th century.
+Missionaries of the Portuguese Catholic church brought to Japan a Western style of cooking.

-- Potato starch: One of the key ingredients to making a light batter.
+- Potato starch: a key ingredient to making a light tempura batter.
 It gives the cooked shrimp that golden brown crispy texture.
-Most Asian grocery stores, Western grocers or online retailers, like Amazon, will carry this ingredient.
-If you can't find this ingredient, sub with cornstarch.
+Or substitute with cornstarch.

-- Cold Water: Cold water is required for this traditional wet batter to help make it runny.
-We want the texture of the batter to be just right!
-That's why a cold batter is important, so it has the right viscosity.
-It helps improve the end result by far.
-I would even recommend using melted ice water.
+- Cold Water: is important for the traditional wet batter to make it runny.
+The batter texture is very important so a cold batter offers the right viscosity and makes a huge difference!
+I recommend using melted ice water.

 Shrimp Tempura Sauce

-- Tsuyu Sauce aka Tsuyu Concentrate Soup Base: This is a sauce to help flavor many dishes in Japanese cooking, like noodles, rice and more.
+- Tsuyu Sauce (aka Tsuyu Concentrate Soup Base): a sweet and savory dipping sauce for the shrimp tempura.
+This is also a Japanese sauce used in Japanese cooking for flavoring dishes, like noodles, rice and more.
 It's made of mirin, soy sauce, sake, bonito flakes, and kombu.
-It's very savory and slightly sweet.
-Your Japanese or Korean grocer is likely to sell this ingredient or you may find it online on Amazon.
+You can purchase this at most Asian grocery stores or online.

 - Buy easy peeled deveined shrimp.
 This will make the entire process even faster!
 A lot of western grocers carry this kind of shrimp.